Guides comparing senior care options including home care, assisted living, memory care, and nursing homes.

 If you're weighing assisted living vs. a nursing home in Pennsylvania for a parent, the choice turns on two things: the level of care they need, and who's going to pay for it.

-The cost of senior care in Pennsylvania runs above the national line in nearly every setting.
-Assisted living costs about $73,206 a year, roughly $6,100 a month.
+The cost of senior care in Pennsylvania runs at or above the national line in nearly every setting.
+Assisted living costs about $76,218 a year for a private one-bedroom unit, roughly $6,352 a month.

 The choice between assisted living and memory care in Rhode Island comes down to one question about your parent's safety with dementia.

-If you're pricing assisted living in South Dakota for a parent, plan around roughly $4,350 a month, a number that lands well below what most families brace for.
+If you're pricing assisted living in South Dakota for a parent, plan around roughly $4,900 a month in 2026, a number that lands well below what most families brace for.

 The choice between assisted living and memory care in South Dakota comes down to one question about your parent's safety with dementia.